Fperdreau/EasyExp/README.md

 ```

 ## Setting up an experiment

 ### Demo

 A demo is provided along with the EasyExp.
+The demo experiments uses the SR-Research Eyelink 100 to control fixation,
+and the Sled to move the participant.
+However, you can run this demo on your office computer if you do not have access to the lab.
+ To do so, when the settings dialog window is displayed (step 5), set "Sled" and "Eyetracker" settings to "Off",
+then the Sled will run in dummy mode (will simulate the observer's displacement and update the fixation point accordingly),
+whereas the eye-tracker will not be used at all.

 To run it:
 1. Start your console
 2. Go to your project folder